-One or more of the Acquisitions may have liabilities that are not known to us, and the indemnities in the applicable purchase agreement may not offer adequate protection.
+The Pending Acquisition may have liabilities that are not known to us, and the indemnities in the applicable Purchase Agreement may not offer adequate protection.

-In connection with the Acquisitions, we have agreed to assume certain liabilities.
-In addition, there may be liabilities that we failed or were unable to discover in the course of performing due diligence investigations into the Acquisitions, or we may not have correctly assessed the significance of certain liabilities identified in the course of our due diligence.
+In connection with the Pending Acquisition, we have agreed to assume certain liabilities.
+In addition, there may be liabilities that we failed or were unable to discover in the course of performing due diligence investigations into the Pending Acquisition, or we may not have correctly assessed the significance of certain liabilities identified in the course of our due diligence.
 Any such liabilities, individually or in the aggregate, could have a material adverse effect on our business, financial condition and results of operations.
-We may learn additional information as we integrate acquired entities and their businesses into our operations, such as unknown or contingent liabilities or issues relating to compliance with applicable laws, that could potentially have an adverse effect on our business, financial condition and results of operations.
+To the extent we consummate the Pending Acquisition, we may learn additional information as we integrate the entities and their businesses into our operations, such as unknown or contingent liabilities or issues relating to compliance with applicable laws, that could potentially have an adverse effect on our business, financial condition and results of operations.